 The Coyote almost always seek to invent a better mousetrap and/or blow themselves up trying.
 Their self-destructive nature keeps the population small.

 The biggest marker for the Wile E. Coyote is their desk.
-It will look like a recycling collection center for stock reports; All blueprints for how they will finally win in their chase of the elusive speedy roadrunner-like portfolio returns.
+It will look like a recycling collection center for stock reports.
 There will be charts strewn haphazardly.
 There will also be numerous trading books collecting dust on their bookshelves.
 Somewhere nearby sits a stack of sports sections.

 The office will also look comically small for the amount of furniture occupying the space.
 This is a remanent of the go-go days of 2000 when they were churning their way into their now stale First VP title and then bigger office.

 Beloved by their co-workers for their near constant complaining of the injustices served by the firm, the Coyote is often the thorn in the Branch Manager’s side.
-They are dogged in their pursuit for what they think is right, even if they are standing on the edge of a cliff.
+That is, unless they are a larger producer of revenue for the firm, in which case they are quietly tolerated.
+They almost always are not.

 The other equally important marker for the Wile E. Coyote broker will be their own portfolio.
 It will almost always be a mess.
 Picture every Acme Box idea stuffed into an account with 4 boxes of dynamite.
 And then falling off a cliff.
 Onto a cactus.
 Then add an anvil somewhere.
 Yes.
 That bad.